CouchCMS/Documentation/src/contents/concepts/pretty-urls.md

 # Pretty URLS

-Couch supports the use of Pretty URLS (aka search engine friendly - SEF URLs).<br/>
+Couch supports the use of Pretty URLS (aka search engine friendly - SEF URLs).
-This feature uses URL rewriting to transform the default Couch URLs containing querystrings into URLs that appear more friendly and relevant to the web pages.<br/>
+This feature uses URL rewriting to transform the default Couch URLs containing querystrings into URLs that appear more friendly and relevant to the web pages.
 For Example, a URL like this -

 ```